-Prison + Neighborhood Arts Project is a visual arts and humanities project that connects teaching artists and scholars with men at Stateville Prison through classes, workshops and guest lectures.
-Classes offered include subjects in poetry, visual arts, film study, history, and more.
-Each course results in finished projects—visual art, creative writing or scholarly works—with specific audiences/neighborhoods in mind.
-These works are exhibited and read in neighborhood galleries and cultural centers.
-Over the course of an academic semester, artists and scholars on the inside and outside, together, address key questions:
+Prison + Neighborhood Arts Project is a visual arts and humanities project that connects teaching artists and scholars to men at Stateville Maximum Security Prison through classes, workshops and guest lectures.
+Classes offered include subjects ranging from poetry, visual arts, and film study to political theory, social studies, and history.
+Classes are held once a week, on a 14 week semester schedule.
+Each course results in finished projects—visual art, creative writing and critical essays—with specific audiences and neighborhoods in mind.
+These works are then exhibited and read in neighborhood galleries and cultural centers.
+Over the course of an academic semester, artists and scholars on the inside and outside address key questions:

 What can we learn from each other?